 In addition, consider the specific needs of your infrastructure when evaluating vendors.
 Some enterprises want to monitor more than just network devices with their enterprise network monitoring product.
 Some vendors excel at monitoring servers, storage and virtualization software, and a few have started adding public cloud monitoring so enterprises can integrate the monitoring of internal and external resources.
-AccelOps, for instance, developed its product as a cross-domain monitoring tool that covers all infrastructure domains in the data center as well as being a robust security operations center component.
+FortiSIEM, for instance, is a product considered a cross-domain monitoring tool that covers all infrastructure domains in the data center as well as being a robust security operations center component.
 Centerity is also often deployed as a cross-domain monitoring tool.

 ENAMS criterion #2: Ease of deployment

 In many ways, ease of deployment depends on the preferences of the enterprise--as well as on the number of devices and geographical footprint of the network.
 Some products are complex, with multiple components that must be installed and configured, including the database and the device polling engine.
 This complexity may increase the amount of time an enterprise needs to get the system into production, and it may force enterprises to engage professional services from the vendor or its partners to ensure a successful installation.

 On the flip side, most vendors introduce this complexity as part of an effort to give customers more flexibility.
 This complexity is a natural outgrowth of vendors offering support for customization of the system, anything from the insertion of custom management information bases to the use of a preferred database technology in place of the standard database software offered by the vendor.
 A separation of components in some vendor architectures also helps achieve greater scalability of the product for companies with very large enterprises.
 For example, HelpSystems InterMapper comes with its own polling engine and it supports third-party databases.
 It also supports a distributed implementation architecture.

 Licensing also contributes to the ease of deployment.
-Some vendors, like AccelOps and HPE, vary in how they license their products, offering combinations of perpetual and subscription-based licenses, as well as license terms that are tied to the number of devices or managed objects that a user wants to monitor.
+Some vendors, like FortiSIEM and HPE, vary in how they license their products, offering combinations of perpetual and subscription-based licenses, as well as license terms that are tied to the number of devices or managed objects that a user wants to monitor.
 For example, FortiSIEM offers device licenses with a maximum events per second (EPS) restriction attached to them.
 This combination makes licensing a bit more complex but also allows for more flexibility and right-sizing.
 Similarly, HPE offers flexible deployment, as well as a host of professional services, such as installation and on-site product training.

 ENAMS criterion #3: Ease of use and administration